scrapy/scrapy/docs/topics/spiders.rst

        Called when the spider closes.
 This method provides a shortcut to signals.connect() for the :signal:`spider_closed` signal.

+   .. method:: idled()

+        Called when the spider idles.
+This method provides a shortcut to signals.connect() for the :signal:`spider_idle` signal.

 Let's see an example::

     import scrapy